Differentially Private False Discovery Rate Control: The PrivateBHq Procedure

 Pure differential privacy is the special case where $\delta=0$.
 In the definition above, both databases $D, D'$ are fixed and the probabilities are taken over the randomness of the mechanism $\mathcal{M}$.
 The parameters $\epsilon$ and $\delta$ measure the desired privacy protection.
 With small $\epsilon$ and $\delta$, this definition states that the likelihood of the released response is indifferent to changing a single individual in the database, thus leaking little indication of whether a particular individual is in the database even if all the other individuals are known.
 This provides strong privacy protection for each individual in and outside the database.

-To report a statistic $f = f(D)$ in a differentially private manner, any mechanism is necessarily randomized.
-As its name suggests, the \textit{Laplace mechanism} does so by perturbing $f$ with noise generated from the Laplace distribution $\lap(\lambda)$, whose probability density is $\exp(-|x|/\lambda)/(2\lambda)$.
+To report a statistic $f = f(D)$ in a differentially private manner, it is necessary to randomize the mechanism.
+As its name suggests, the \textit{Laplace mechanism} preserves privacy by perturbing $f$ with noise generated from the Laplace distribution $\lap(\lambda)$, whose probability density is $\exp(-|x|/\lambda)/(2\lambda)$.
 The scale $\lambda > 0$ should be calibrated to the \textit{sensitivity} of the statistic $f$, defined as follows.